redotvideo/haven/README.md

 ## Getting Started 🔥

-Setting up your first LLM server requires just three steps:
+Setting up an LLM server requires just three steps:

 1. Get an API key for a Google Cloud service account
 2. Deploy Haven's manager container on a Google Cloud instance